DhananjayPorwal/Resume/README.md

 ## Career Objective

-To become part of an organization where I would get opportunities to utilize my knowledge and enhance it further so as to become a responsible professional of the 21st century.
+To become part of an organization where I would get opportunities to strengthen my knowledge and skills so as to become a responsible professional of the 21st century.
 I always believe in the process to learn, unlearn and relearn.

 ## Career Summary
-• Strong techno-functional experience of 3.4 years in Business Intelligence - Data Warehousing field in Financial Services - Insurance & Banking Domain.<br />
+• Strong techno-functional 3.4 years' experience in Business Intelligence-Data Warehousing field in Financial Services-Insurance & Banking Domain.<br />
 • Handling IT Service Management with Incident, Change and Problem management responsibilities.<br />
 • On-the-ball problem-solving, troubleshooting, debugging, and communication skills.<br />
 • Technical expertise on servers of UNIX (AIX), Linux (RHEL), Websphere and Ab Initio product suites as Co>Operating System, Enterprise Meta Environment, Graphical Development Environment, Control Center, Authorization Gateway.<br />
-• As a global production assurance team, responsibilities include maintaining and supporting Ab Initio Infrastructure for more than 50+ ETL applications on 300+ Linux RHEL servers, including major application such as Know Your Customer (KYC) among others.<br />
+• As a global production assurance team, responsibilities include maintaining and supporting Ab Initio infrastructure for more than 50+ ETL applications on 300+ Linux RHEL servers, including major application such as Know Your Customer (KYC) among others.<br />
 • Experience of working on big data infrastructure, basic Hadoop ecosystem and architecture.<br />
-• Extensive Experience in interaction with client, various stakeholders and functional people from the businesses for the smooth functioning of entire IT infrastructure.<br />
+• Extensive experience in interaction with client, various stakeholders and functional people from the business for the smooth functioning of entire IT infrastructure.<br />
 • To liaise with multiple parties including third party suppliers to identify the root cause of major incidents and to document them so as to prevent recurrence of known issues.<br />

 ## Experience